 Like I said earlier, we still have some things left to do.
 We’re going to add more finishing touches and take off the kitchen floor and stain it to match everything else.
 In our future, we’d love to get some new wide plank floors, but the stained plywood works for now 🙂

 But besides that, it looks so big.
 The best part is that it is open and you can be in one spot of the house and see/talk to everyone.
 No one is closed off!
 It was physically and mentally a big project (still is), but it was worth it.

 The wall was a great project, but as you can see from the above photo we still had a lot of work to do house-wise.
-Check out the new posts to see the floors done, the hole above the kitchen sink covered up, and our new countertops and backsplash!
+Check out the new posts to see the floors done and our new countertops and backsplash!